PepijnMC/ElevationDragRuler/README.md

 - <a href="https://github.com/ironmonk88/enhanced-terrain-layer" target="_blank">Enhanced Terrain Layer</a> module by IronMonk

 ## Movement Options
 A creature's movement speed can be picked by clicking a button in the Token HUD.
 By default this is set to automatic, which lets the module figure out what movement speed to use.
+There are also two keybindings (default `[` and `]`) to cycle through the movement modes of selected tokens.

 <img src="https://raw.githubusercontent.com/PepijnMC/ElevationDragRuler/main/media/Token%20HUD%20Switch%20Speed.png" width="200">